hfscheid/DCC888/ControlFlowGraphs/README.md

 ## Testing without Moodle

-In case you are not enrolled in DCC888, but still wants to try out the assignment, you can run it directly.
+In case you are not enrolled in DCC888, but still want to try out the assignment, you can run it directly.
 Except for [driver.py](driver.py), the other files use `doctests`, so that you can check that everything is correct doing:

 ```